OfficeDev/outlook-dev-docs/docs/actionable-messages/send-via-connectors.md

 Feel free to experiment with this simple example in the playground.
 You can see the [message card reference](message-card-reference.md) for details on the available fields.
 Once you have a card you're happy with, you can move on to sending it.

-## Sending actionable messages via Office 365 Connectors
+## Sending actionable messages via Office connectors

 Connectors use webhooks to create Connector Card messages within an Office 365 group.
 Developers can create these cards by sending an HTTP request with a simple JSON payload to an Office 365 group webhook address.
 Let's try posting some basic cards to a group.

-You'll need an Office 365 subscription to proceed.
-If you do not have an Office 365 subscription you can get a one year [FREE Office 365 Subscription](https://developer.microsoft.com/office/dev-program) under the Office 365 Developer Program.
+You'll need an Microsoft 365 subscription to proceed.
+If you do not have an Microsoft 365 subscription you can get a one year [FREE Microsoft 365 subscription](https://developer.microsoft.com/office/dev-program) under the Microsoft 365 Developer Program.

 ### Get a connector webhook URL for your Inbox